hatimb53/ASR_GMM_PROJECT_1/README.md

 	Features and labels are in npy file formats
-	As file and datasets size are too large so we can not push all files on the github repo
+	As features file and datasets size are too large so we can not push all files on the github repo

 # ASR_2018_T01